 HR managers say the top three biggest challenges they face with onboarding are inconsistencies across the organization, competing priorities, and measuring onboarding effectiveness.
-Whether you’re trying to save time while improving employee experiences in your HR department or staffing firm, onboarding automation is the answer for more consistent, quality onboarding for higher retention rates and operational efficiencies.
+Whether you’re trying to save time while improving employee experiences in your HR department or staffing firm, automated onboarding processes are the answer for more consistent, quality onboarding for higher retention rates and operational efficiencies.

 While an automation solution might sound impersonal, it can actually add more opportunities to customize and streamline the onboarding experience so employees can feel welcomed and better informed as they get up to speed in their new role.